paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2012-12-11-responsive_images.md

 What does or doesn’t belong in markup is one of those questions that is always hotly debated among web developers.
 There is never a right answer.
 Should art direction for images belong in markup?
 I don’t think it should, and perhaps that’s why I dislike the `picture` mark-up pattern.
 Others disagree, and that’s fine.

 Still, beyond art direction, there should be greater questioning of whether to include an image in our markup in the first place.
-Scott Jehl terms this ‘aggressive enhancement’.
+Scott Jehl terms this “aggressive enhancement”.
 Perhaps this is simply a means of reselling progressive enhancement to an industry that has become used to burdening webpages with ancillary content.

 When everything on the web should ultimately degrade down to text — remember, browsing the web is not always a visual experience — I think more often than not, the inclusion of an image can be rightly questioned.